min2ha/ukwa-site/content/target/47553/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  The horrific murder of Jo Cox and a contemptible campaign to smear Brexit supporters

 Argues that those who insinuate that the Brexit campaign was inherently racist are guilty of greater intolerance.